-Item(s) Icon Description 2 2 Front Boom Extension Mounting Pin (pin #2).
-3 and 4 A Boom Extension Rear or Front Mounting Pin Status: Locked 3 and 4 G Boom Extension Rear or Front Mounting Pin Status: Unlocked.
-5 Boom Extension status indicator.
+Item(s) lcon Description 2 2 Front Boom Extension Mounting Pin (pin #2).
+3 and 4 A Boom Extension Rear or Front Mounting Pin Status: Locked 3 and 4 Boom Extension Rear or Front Mounting Pin Status: Unlocked.
+5 The state of the s Boom Extension status indicator.
 This icon changes depending on the location of the boom extension.